theelims/ESP32-sveltekit/docs/buildprocess.md

 # Build Process

 The build process is controlled by [platformio.ini](https://github.com/theelims/ESP32-sveltekit/platformio.ini) and automates the build of the front end website with Vite as well as the binary compilation for the ESP32 firmware.
-Whenever PlatformIO is triggered with the `upload` command this process will call the python script [build_interface.py](https://github.com/theelims/ESP32-sveltekit/scripts/build_interface.py) to action.
-It will start the Vite build and gzip the resulting files either to the `data/` directory or embed them into a header file.
-If necessary a file system image for the flash is created for the default build environment and upload to the ESP32 prior to compiling the firmware binary.
+Whenever PlatformIO is building a new binary it will call the python script [build_interface.py](https://github.com/theelims/ESP32-sveltekit/scripts/build_interface.py) to action.
+It will check the frontend files for changes.
+If necessary it will start the Vite build and gzip the resulting files either to the `data/` directory or embed them into a header file.
+In case the WWW files go into a LITTLEFS partition a file system image for the flash is created for the default build environment and upload to the ESP32.

 ## Serving from Flash or Embedding into the Binary